Hours of work: 32.5 per week

 About the role

-Teacher of Geography - The St Leonards Academy
+Teacher of History - The St Leonards Academy

-An exciting opportunity has arisen at the St Leonards Academy.
-We are looking to appoint a permanent Teacher of Geography to start in September 2022.
+An exciting opportunity has arisen at the St Leonards Academy for a Teacher of History, to join us in September 2022.

-We are seeking an inspiring teaching professional, who has a good understanding of the Geography curriculum, to deliver high quality and engaging. learning to our students.
+We are seeking a teaching professional, who has an good understanding of the History curriculum to work with our students.

 About The St Leonards Academy